abi-am/it-resources/access-to-server/unix-users.md

 `ssh-keygen -q -t rsa -f your_key.rsa -N ''`

-This command will create two files, your_key.rsa and your_key.rsa.pub.
-Copy the content of your_key.rsa.pub file and send it to system administrator.
+This command will create two files, _your_key.rsa_ and _your_key.rsa.pub_.
+Copy the content of _your_key.rsa.pub_ file and send it to system administrator.
 Then move created key file to the .ssh directory:

 `mv your_key ~/.ssh`